dyrii/dyrii-user-guide/docs/06_Tips_Tricks.rst

 Search Tokens
 --------
 Dyrii is equipped with a powerful search capability.
 The search function scans the local data available on the device as well as the data available on the cloud.
 The toggles for this local/cloud option resides under the search bar.

-iOS

-You can enter either plain text on the search box or special search keywords such as name of country, city, year, month, type, etc. to find the specific type of entry.
+iOS: You can enter either plain text on the search box or special search keywords such as name of country, city, year, month, type, etc. to find the specific type of entry.
 These keywords should be prefixed by '@' symbol.
 For example @photo will find all photos from your journal, @2017 will find all posts from the year 2017, @january will find all posts from January.

 Search Keyword Patterns